donnaskiez/hv/README.md

 work in progress hypervisor for learning purposes but also hoping to build something around it in the future.

 - apic virtualisation is still a WIP, however we are making progress :)
+- unconditional io exiting is buggy and will crash u

 ## windows versions